 The tutors are adult volunteers who receive specialized and on-going training.
 A placement test is necessary to be matched with a tutor.
-For more information about Project CARE, call the office at 708-656-8000, ext.
-2383 or e-mail at project.care@morton.edu.
+For more information about Project CARE, call 708-656-8000, ext.
+2373 or 2374 or e-mail at project.care@morton.edu.